CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 ## Requirements for MuMMI:

 1) Initial macro model parameters (from CG training simulations)
-  a) Radial distribution functions (RDFs) are taken from analysis of the Martini MD CG force field parameters and converted to free-energy functionals that are      needed for the macro model
+   1) Radial distribution functions (RDFs) are taken from analysis of the Martini MD CG force field parameters and converted to free-energy functionals that are needed for the macro model
-  b) Also needed from the CG simulations: lipid self-diffusion coefficients to get the mobility parameters for the macro model; potentials of mean force; direct    correlation function; self-diffusion coefficients; protein diffusivity; initial protein conformations (this requires 30 CG MD simulations of standard patch      size)
+   2) Also needed from the CG simulations: lipid self-diffusion coefficients to get the mobility parameters for the macro model; potentials of mean force; direct correlation function; self-diffusion coefficients; protein diffusivity; initial protein conformations (this requires 30 CG MD simulations of standard patch size)
 2) Ensure the CG (and macro) simulations are stable
 3) Pre-training of model for encoding lipid configurations
 4) Protein density on membrane